I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket-commitasync.md

 ## -remarks
 <p>To perform the commit operation, call the <a href="print.iprintschemaasyncoperation_start">IPrintSchemaAsyncOperation::Start</a> method to validate the given <i>pPrintTicketCommit</i> and then apply the validated PrintTicket settings to the current PrintTicket object.
 When the commit operation is completed or if an error occurs during the commit operation, the <a href="print.iprintschemaasyncoperationevent_completed">IPrintSchemaAsyncOperationEvent::Completed</a> event is fired.</p>

-<p>To perform the commit operation, call the <a href="print.iprintschemaasyncoperation_start">IPrintSchemaAsyncOperation::Start</a> method to validate the given <i>pPrintTicketCommit</i> and then apply the validated PrintTicket settings to the current PrintTicket object.
-When the commit operation is completed or if an error occurs during the commit operation, the <a href="print.iprintschemaasyncoperationevent_completed">IPrintSchemaAsyncOperationEvent::Completed</a> event is fired.</p>

 ## -requirements
 <table>
 <tr>